Details

 Jack Thompson, Northwest Trails, Inc

 Jack Thompson is a machine operator, rigger, sawyer, and all-around problem-solver with Northwest Trails, Inc., bringing a jack-of-all-trades approach to complex trailbuilding and field operations.
+Jack is a professionally trained high angle rope rescue technician.
 A Bellingham, Washington native, Jack has spent his life immersed in the outdoors (hunting, fishing, mountain biking, skiing, sailing, and windsurfing) and applies that broad experience to his work on the ground.
 When he’s not on the job or in the field, he enjoys spending time at home with his wife and daughter.

 Curran Wilbour, Northwest Trails, Inc

-Curran Wilbour is a machine operator, rigger, sawyer, and mechanic at Northwest Trails, Inc.—a true do-it-all trailbuilder who handles every part of the job from equipment to execution.
+Curran Wilbour is a machine operator, rigger, sawyer, and mechanic at Northwest Trails, Inc. - a true do-it-all trailbuilder who handles every part of the job from equipment to execution.
+Curran is a professionally trained high angle rope rescue technician.
 A second-generation trailbuilder, this work is in the blood, and there’s no question it’s the best job around.
 Outside of trail work, a steady mix of disc golf, boats, skis, and time with friends keeps life busy and full of adventure.